CalebClauson/text-rpg/README.md

 ## Overview

-This project started as a simple combat idea and has gradually grown into a small multi-file RPG with a graphical interface, turn-based combat, progression systems, save/load support, and a more organized GUI-driven flow.
+This project started as a simple combat idea and gradually grew into a multi-file RPG with a graphical interface, turn-based combat, progression systems, shop mechanics, save/load support, and a more organized state-driven GUI flow.

-The game uses JSON files for storing moves, enemies, items, and save data, which helps keep the project flexible and easier to expand.
+The game uses JSON files for storing moves, enemies, and items, which helps keep the project flexible and easier to expand.
+It also now includes packaging-friendly file handling so the project can be shared and run more reliably outside of my own workspace.

 ## Purpose